Escrich/00-Phoenix-SonicPad-00/README.md

  Mostly own created macros.

- Everything Neopixel leds related i'ts fully functional, no further led related developements in mind, (but this means almost nothing)
+ Everything Neopixel leds related it's fully functional, no further led related developements in mind, (but this means almost nothing)

  20230601 Bed printer size 235 x 235 x 240

- 20230627 Version after last upgrade
+ 20230708 Version after last upgrade,

+ second power supply mounted for bed

+ Thermistor and fan added to condition the new power supply

+ Five thermistor used, six controlled fans used, one as a beeper instead a fan